mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Takes no damage from minions with less ⚔️.

 name:     Blood Rage
-text:     Give a friendly minion +1⚔️/+1❤️ for each time damage was dealt this turn.
+text:     Give an allied minion +1⚔️/+1❤️ for each time damage was dealt this turn.

 name:     Dreadnought
 text:     **Ability** 1: move this minion 1 space.
 This ability does not exhaust.